lnsp/bench-server/README.md

 5. Enter `java -jar PatchDeployer.jar release.zip`
 6. Close the terminal if everything was successful

+When you want to use the server without the ZIP-file, you can just copy all your game files into the files folder, open a terminal and run the PatchDeployer.jar without any command line argument.

 ### Running the server

 1. After the deploying the patch you have to open a new terminal